Skip to main content

 joomla6 cassiopeia extended colors

-In the font settings tab, you can define the size of fonts.
+In the Font settings tab, you can define the size of fonts.

 joomla6 cassiopeia extended headings